BrianLDev/100-days-of-code/log.md

   - Updated stats for the day as usual

 **Thoughts:**
-I'm enjoying this and feeling like I'm progressing , but a part of me wonders if I'm spreading myself too thin.
+I'm enjoying this and feeling like I'm progressing well, but a part of me wonders if I'm spreading myself too thin.
 Currently doing a game jame in Unity/C# and learning new game dev techniques, learning HTML and CSS with both Free Code Camp and Smarter Way to Learn book, and also will be continuing the MongoDB course.

 On second thought, it's all a matter of time.
 If I only do 1-2 hours of coding a day, then this is definitely too much.
 But if I do 6-10 hours of coding a day, then this is very much manageable.
 So I just need to dedicate more time and allocate appropriately.
 I'd say 70% game jam given the looming deadline of the 17th, 10% FCC, 10% Smarter way to learn book, 10% MongoDB.
 A little progress every day.